-Learn how to protect your child (or yourself) from the harmful effects of living with a narcissistic family member in just 6 weeks!
+Protect your child (or yourself) from the harmful effects of living with a toxic, unstable, or narcissistic family member…

 Listen, most of us know when someone is not good for us…but sometimes we try not to think about it.